SAP/ui5-tooling/rfcs/0006-local-dependency-resolution.md

 A new kind of configuration file should be introduced, allowing to define "UI5 Workspaces".
 In a first step, and to address the key purpose of this RFC, this configuration shall allow for influencing the dependency resolution when working with a UI5 project.

-For this, it should be possible to define locations at which UI5 Tooling will look for a dependency first, before falling back to the regular dependency resolution.
+For this, it should be possible to define locations at which UI5 CLI will look for a dependency first, before falling back to the regular dependency resolution.

 #### Example: Overwrite Resolution of a Single Library